ark-mod/ArkBot/README.md

 * Download the latest pre-built binaries (see above).
 * Perform configuration within the ArkBot program after opening by clicking on the configuration tab, completing all required fields.

-To enable map clean-up from the companion app (web app) for administrators, install [ARK-Server-Beyond-API (forked by me)](https://github.com/tsebring/ARK-Server-Beyond-API) and [ARK Beyond API: Improved Commands (Plugin)](https://github.com/tsebring/ImprovedCommands).
+To enable map clean-up from the companion app (web app) for administrators, install [ARK-Server-API](https://arkserverapi.com/resources/ark-server-api.4/) and [ARK-Server-API: ArkBotHelper Plugin by WETBATMAN](https://arkserverapi.com/resources/ark-bot-helper.142/).

 ## Documentation from Wiki